-Moisture from condensation or rain must not be allowed to accumulate in the firebox or ash pan during the off-season.
+Moisture from condensation or rain must not be allowed to accumulate in the firebox during the off-season.
 Failure to perform preventive maintenance may result in severe corrosion and major damage to the boiler.
 This is not covered under warranty.